Skip to main content

 Compliance Methodology

 Part L compliance under the FHS is demonstrated by comparing the proposed dwelling against a notional building of the same size and shape.
-The notional building uses the standardised specifications described above, and the proposed dwelling must perform at least as well across the compliance metrics.
+Each compliance route uses its own notional building specification with different fabric values (see the notional building comparison table), but both are calibrated to achieve the same overall performance standard.

 Two compliance routes are available during the transition: